Is a Paternity Test Required for Child Support?

 The topic of child support has long been a controversial one throughout the state of Georgia.
-During the past decade, changes have been made to the law in an effort to make rules more transparent and fair to both parents.
+During the past decade, changes have been made to the paternity laws in an effort to make rules more transparent and fair to both parents.
 However, there are still problems, especially when paternity is an issue.
 Horror stories involving non-biological parents being severely punished for failing to pay child support even though the child in question was not theirs helped influence changes to how paternity affects child support.
 If you believe that you and the other parent of your child may soon confront child support issues, it is important to know whether or not a paternity test is required for child support in Georgia.

 Determining Factors of Paternity

-Whether or not a paternity test is required for child support relies largely on one determining factor - whether your child was born in or out of wedlock.
+Whether or not a paternity test is required for child support relies largely on one determining factor – whether your child was born in or out of wedlock.
 Why is this an issue?
 In Georgia, the state simply wants to be sure that the person it is pursuing for child support is legally responsible for that child.
 Typically, the husband of a married woman is considered the father of her child and is indicated as such on the birth certificate.
-When a couple is not married, things can become more complicated, especially if neither party has taken steps to legally identify the father of the child in question./p>
+When a couple is not married, things can become more complicated, especially if neither party has taken steps to legally identify the father of the child in question.

 When a Paternity Test is Required

 If a Georgia couple was not married when their child was born and neither party has established paternity, then a test may be required.
 The state of Georgia uses the results of a paternity test to legally identify a man as the father of a child when proceeding with child support establishment and enforcement activities.
 Currently, each person involved in the case (mother, father, and child) would pay for the paternity testing.
 If a person is a third party (grandparent or other legal party) or receiving government benefits such as Temporary Assistance for Needy Families (TANF), the Department of Child Support Services (DCSS) may request reimbursement for the testing fees.
 To save time and money, ask your attorney.